Orion00/startup/public/notes.md

 (JS)
 -(Campaign Log) Switch to new campaign when creating new campaign -(Campaign Log) Save when hitting enter
--(Campaign Log) Modal checks if investigator name is legal -(Campaign Log) Fix adding more than 1 duplicate campaign breaks things -(Campaign Log) Add "remove campaign" functionality -(Drink Pointer) Protect the spin from being spammed.
+-(Campaign Log) Modal checks if investigator name is legal (and not empty) -(Campaign Log) Fix adding more than 1 duplicate campaign breaks things -(Campaign Log) If selecting custom, add text entry for name of the campaign -(Drink Pointer) Protect the spin from being spammed.
 Generated a 0 and that causes crashes?
 -(Chaos Bag) Make Adding token not jumpy when it doesn't exist (Make it invisible?)
 -(Index) Theme change (local cache save theme name and then manually change every src to use that folder)